-Next, verify that all the layers you want to include are set up correctly.
+Next, you will want to set up all your layers.
 The layers are all shown on the left hand side.
+When you open up a new file, you will see about 50 layers.
+You probably only need about 4 layers or so, so I suggest deleting all the layers you don't need (you can always add or delete layers later on).
+The first layer is the grid layer - don't delete that one.
 Double-click on any of the layers.
-This should bring up a window showing all your layers.
-Here you can add or delete layers, rename layers, and change the appearance of each of your layers.
-Do not change or delete the layers 'Special_layers' or 'Grid_layer'.
-In the area labeled Import/Export, make sure a GDSII number is entered for each layer you wish to use.
-If you create a new layer, give it a new GDSII number.
+You can then easily delete all the extra layers and rename any layers you wish to keep.
+In the area labeled Import/Export, enter a GDSII number for each layer.
 You can enter any number you want, but each layer must have a different GDSII number.
 None of the other settings on this page affect anything we are doing.
 Next, click on the Rendering tab.
 Here, you can change the appearance of each of your layers (make sure each layer has its own distinct appearance).